aseprite/aseprite/INSTALL.md

 included in master branch.

-The following are the steps to compile Aseprite (in this case we have the source code in a directory called `aseprite-source`):
+The following are the steps to compile Aseprite (in this case we have the repository clone in a directory called `aseprite-source`):

 1. Make a build directory to leave all the files that are result of the compilation process (`.exe`, `.lib`, `.obj`, `.a`, `.o`, etc).